orris27/computer_science_notes/english/writing.md

 6. Some people think it is the best approach for students to learn if schools start the day at an early time in the morning.
 But someone think schools should start the day at late time.
 Which do you prefer?

+7. Having a low-paying but secure job is better than having a high-paying job that can be lost easily.

 ### 理由
 1. migrate frequently
     1. 联想